hexaxsoftwares/houx.js/README.md

   },
 };
 ```
-appending the asterisks helps pixel decide when to bind a data property to a widget state data.
+Appending the asterisks helps pixel decide when to bind a data property to a widget state data.

-## Pixel directives
+### **Pixel directives**

-Pixel provides directives that allow you to conditionally display elements, bind reactive datas to an input element, reference an element or skip the compilation of an element's children.
+Pixel provides directives that allow you to conditionally display elements, bind reactive datas to an input element during compilation, reference an element or skip the compilation of an element's children.

+Directive is a special attribute used in manipulating a node or widget before, during or after compilation.

+Pixel directives are not just instructions; they are artistic directives guiding the flow of your application or widget build.
+See `px:if` as a creative decision, `px:for` as a rhythmic pattern, and `px:data` as a dynamic palette.

 Here are some commonly used directives:

-#### px:kip Directive
+##### px:skip
-To skip the compilation of an elements children, use the `px:skip` attribute.
+To skip the compilation of an elements children and innerContent, use the `px:skip` attribute.
 All children of the element will be skipped while building this element

-The `px:skip` directive does not need to be passed a value, it presence on an element is considered and defaults to truthy, accepts only boolean value, scopes to html elements only.
+The `px:skip` directive does not need to be passed a value, it presence on an element is considered and defaults to truthy, considers only boolean values, other values are ignored and falls back to `true`.

+Scopes to html elements nodes only.
-Will raise a Pixel warn warn when aplied on a pixel widget since it's only an element based directive.
+Will raise a Pixel warn if used  on a pixel widget since it's only an element based directive.

-### Conditional rendering
+#### Conditional rendering

-To render elements/widget based on some evaluated result of a statement or value, Pixel provides you with the `px:if` directive
+To render elements/widget based on some evaluated result of a statement or value, Pixel provides you with some useful condition based directives.

+##### px:if

 ```javascript
 Template`<button px:if='false'></button>`